 The Board of Admissions generally releases the February bar exam results in early April and the July results in early October.

-The most recent Illinois Bar Exam scoring information can be found here.
-Please note that the Board of Admissions can change how scores are calculated and the cut-score (passing score) after each test administration.
+Please note that the Board of Admissions can change how scores are calculated and the minimum passing score after each test administration.
 Be sure to check the Illinois Board of Admissions to the Bar website prior to the exam date for the most up-to-date exam information.
 Specific exam instructions are released and posted on the Board’s website approximately two weeks before each exam.

 Uniform Bar Exam

-The Uniform Bar Exam (UBE) is presently administered in over 25 states and the District of Columbia.
+The Uniform Bar Exam (UBE) is administered in over 30 jurisdictions.
 It is coordinated by the NCBE and is comprised of the MEE, MBE and MPT.
-It is uniformly administered, graded and scored by user jurisdictions and results in a portable score that can be transferred to other UBE jurisdictions.
-Each jurisdiction, however, can set its own minimum score for passing, such that passing scores can vary between UBE states.
-Illinois is not presently a UBE state.
+It is uniformly administered and results in a portable score that can be transferred to other UBE jurisdictions.
+Each jurisdiction sets its own minimum score for passing, and determines its own grading criteria.
+Passing scores can vary between UBE states.

 Commercial Bar Preparation Courses

-Commercial bar preparation courses specialize in helping students review the subjects already taken in law school and to learn the bar-tested subjects not taken.
+Commercial bar preparation courses specialize in helping students review the subjects tested on the bar exam.
 Students are provided course materials and a study plan to help them prepare for the bar exam.